papahippo/MusicRaft/README.txt

 MusicRaft
 =========

-'MusicRaft' is a (yes, yet another) wysiwyg GUI for the abcplus music notation.
+'MusicRaft' is a (yes, yet another) GUI for the abc(plus) music notation.